zhangjiangen11/3D-Tiles-For-Godot/README.md

 # 3D Tiles for Godot

-3D Tiles for Godot brings the 3D geospatial ecosystem to the Godot Engine.
-By combining a high-accuracy full-scale WGS84 globe, open APIs and open standards for spatial indexing such as 3D Tiles, and cloud-based real-world content from Cesium ion with the Godot Engine, this project enables a new era of 3D geospatial software.

 A Godot 4 extension that integrates Cesium 3D Tiles capabilities into Godot Engine through GDExtension.

+## 3D Tiles and the 3D Geospatial Ecosystem
+3D Tiles for Godot streams real-world 3D content such as high-resolution photogrammetry, terrain, imagery, and 3D buildings from Cesium Ion and other sources available as optional commercial subscriptions.
+The plugin includes Cesium Ion integration for instant access to global high-resolution 3D content ready for runtime streaming.
+Cesium ion users can also leverage cloud-based 3D tiling pipelines to create end-to-end workflows to transform massive heterogenous content into semantically-rich 3D Tiles, ready for streaming to the Godot Engine.

+3D Tiles for Godot supports cloud and private network content and services based on open standards and APIs.
+You are free to use any combination of supported content sources, standards, APIs with 3D Tiles for Godot.

+⛓️ Godot Engine Integration
+3D Tiles for Godot is tightly integrated with the Godot Engine making it possible to visualize and interact with real-world content in editor and at runtime.
+The plugin also has support for Godot physics, collisions, and character interaction.
+Leverage decades worth of cutting-edge advancements from the 3D Tiles standard to create cohesive, interactive, and realistic simulations and applications.

 ![Godot Cesium Plugin](readme_resources/demo1.jpg)